 Standard boilerplate for press use.
 Two flavors: short for capsule mentions and longer for feature stories.

 The lab was built around a clear thesis: most consumer film services use projector-to-camera transfer (a video recording of projected film), not actual scanning, and most premium restoration services oversell what they can recover.
-FPL exists to occupy the middle: preservation-grade scanning with transparent pricing, written condition reports on every order, FADGI 3-star and 4-star compliance available at the Archival tier, and free pilot scans for institutional buyers.
+FPL exists to occupy the middle: preservation-grade scanning with transparent pricing, written condition reports on every order, documented practice informed by FADGI motion-picture guidance at the Archival tier, and free pilot scans for institutional buyers.

 The fact sheet.